-Nikita’s older brother is one of the most famous Soviet – Russian filmmakers Andrei Konchalovsky, who is known for his collaboration with Andrei Tarkovsky and his own Hollywood action films, such as “Runaway Train” and “Tango & Cash”.
+Nikita’s elder brother is one of the most famous Soviet – Russian filmmakers Andrei Konchalovsky, who is known for his collaboration with Andrei Tarkovsky and his own Hollywood action films, such as Runaway Train and Tango & Cash.

 In 1956, Nikita entered music school, where he studied for four years.
-The boy dreamed of an acting career.
-So 14-year-old Nikita made his debut in the film “The sun shines for everyone” by Konstantin Voinov, where he played a cameo role.
-Later he starred in anti-religious drama “Clouds over Bor” by Vasily Ordynsky.
-But his first big role, Nikita played in 1961, in the school film “The Adventures of Krosh” by Henrik Hovhannisyan.
+The boy dreamed of acting career.
+So 14-year-old Nikita made his debut in the film The Sun Shines For Everyone by Konstantin Voinov.
+Later he starred in anti-religious drama Clouds Over Borsk by Vasily Ordynsky.
+But his first big role, Nikita played in 1961, in the school film The Adventures of Krosh by Henrik Hovhannisyan.

 Mikhalkov studied at the Shchukin Theatre School.
-While still a student, he appeared in the film “I Step Through Moscow” (1964) directed by Georgi Daneliya and in “Home of the Gentry” (1969) directed by his brother Andrei Konchalovsky.
+While still a student, he appeared in the film I Step Through Moscow (1964) directed by Georgi Daneliya and in Home Of The Gentry (1969) directed by his brother Andrei Konchalovsky.

-For the first success Nikita said “thank you” to his older brother.
-It was he who asked Daneliya to give Nikita a role in the film “I Step Through Moscow”.
+For the first success Nikita said “thank you” to his elder brother.
+It was he who asked Daneliya to give Nikita a role in the film I Step Through Moscow.
 By the way, the title song performed by Nikita Mikhalkov became a symbol of that time.

-In 1971, Mikhalkov graduated from VGIK with a short film “Quiet Day at War’s End” as his degree project.
+In 1971, Mikhalkov graduated from the Gerasimov Institute of Cinematography (VGIK) with a short film Quiet Day at War’s End as his degree project.

 27-year-old Nikita Sergeevich was sent to Kamchatka, where he served in the army.

-In the early 1980s, Mikhalkov starred in “Station for Two” (1982) and “A Cruel Romance” (1984) by Eldar Ryazanov.
+In the early 1980s, Mikhalkov starred in the film Station For Two (1982) and A Cruel Romance (1984) by Eldar Ryazanov.
 Also he played Henry Baskerville in the Soviet screen version of The Hound of the Baskervilles.

-His film “A Slave of Love” (1976) brought him international fame.
+His film A Slave of Love (1976) brought him international fame.

-Mikhalkov’s film “Burnt by the Sun” (1994) won an Academy Award (Oscar) for the Best Foreign Film.
+Mikhalkov’s film Burnt By The Sun (1994) won an Academy Award (Oscar) for the Best Foreign Film.

-Nikita Sergeevich has starred in over 40 films, including “The Barber of Siberia”, where he played the Russian Tsar Alexander III.
+You know, Nikita Sergeevich has starred in more than 40 films, including The Barber of Siberia, where he played the role of Russian Tsar Alexander III.

-Mikhalkov is an owner of numerous awards at Cannes, Venice, Moscow, Karlovy Vary and European Film Awards.
+By the way, Mikhalkov is an owner of numerous awards at Cannes, Venice, Moscow, Karlovy Vary and European Film Awards.

 In 1996, he was the head of the jury at the 46th Berlin International Film Festival.